Ti576/Aperol_Mixer/README.md

 PipeHolder.scad - This can be supported by a bicycle spoke or other stiff wire to hold the end of the outlet pipes over the glass.

-## Adruino Wiring
+## Wiring

-The wiring for the arduino should be as specified in the arduino code but for reference:
+The wiring for the arduino is obvioulsy in the arduino code so this should be altered if you want to change pin assignments.

+A5 = I2C LCD SDA(grey)
+A4 = I2C LCD SCL (purple)
+I2C LCD Ground - Gnd (black)
+I2C LCD VCC - 5v (White)

+Rotary Encoder pin 1 ground (Brown) pin 2 to ground (switch feed)
+1 = Rotary Encoder 3 (Button)
+2 = Rotary Encoder 4 (rotary 2)
+3 = Rotary Encoder 5 (rotary 2)
+Rotary encoder 6 +5v

+4 = Aperol Pump Control
+5 = Prosecco Pump Control
+6 = Lemonade Pump Control

+12 = Glass detection strain gauge DT
+13 = Glass detection strain gauge SCK